 At the two-day workshop we were presenting on animal welfare concepts and practical management skills, animal record keeping, understanding behaviours and welfare assessment options, and we carried out a practical session on environmental enrichment.

 We took the opportunity to invite two VZA members to represent their work on animal welfare; Phu Phan, an elephant keeper from the Elephant Conservation Centre (ECC) presented on his enrichment programme and how it has improved welfare for ECC elephants, Jun and Gold and Mr Cuong from Hanoi Zoo presented on the fantastic enrichment programme at his zoo.
-Phu was delighted to be at the workshop and said it was “an eye opening and great opportunity to meet new people and share information and knowledge.”
+Phu was delighted to be at the workshop and said it was “an eye opening and a great opportunity to meet new people and share information and knowledge.”

 Mr Tanh, Director of Dam Sen Zoo, said: “Thanks Wild Welfare for bringing new knowledge and expertise to Vietnam and our Zoo.
-It’s the first time we realised how important animal cognitive and behavioural needs are and it has been really valuable to help us understand future animal keeping at our Zoo.”
+It’s the first time we realised how important animal cognitive and behavioural needs are and it has been really valuable to help us understand future animal keeping at our zoo.”

-Photo: Practical enrichment at Dam Sen Zoo
+Image: Carrying out practical enrichment at Dam Sen Zoo